 Remove 19 of the of the Event cards.
 There are a total of 76 event cards in the base game and players will only see about 25 of these during a typical game.
 Nobody is going to miss the19 cards you removed.
 The following cards can be eliminated:

-• 5 cards which could cause a player to end their turn immediately.
-Losing a turn slows down the game and makes it vary unpleasant for the player.
+5 cards which could cause a player to end their turn immediately.
+Losing a turn makes it very unpleasant for the player.

 Removing these cards should prevent the game from dragging on too long and provide a more positive experience.